Message appears in message center.

 True Type Fonts are still located in the Windows directory (C:\Windows\Fonts).

-MicroStation RSC fonts are now located in the Default Symb folder (C:\Program Files\Bentley\MicroStation CONNECT Edition Update\MicroStation\Default\Symb).
+MicroStation RSC fonts are now located in the Default Symb folder (C:\Program Files\Bentley\MicroStation CONNECT Edition\MicroStation\Default\Symb).

-AutoCAD SHX fonts are also located in the Default Fonts folder (C:\Program Files\Bentley\MicroStation CONNECT Edition Update\MicroStation\Default\Fonts).
+AutoCAD SHX fonts are also located in the Default Fonts folder (C:\Program Files\Bentley\MicroStation CONNECT Edition\MicroStation\Default\Fonts).

 When you find the fonts that are missing or have new fonts you would like MicroStation to find you can add them to the locations listed.
 You may also use the variable MS_FONTPATH to point to a desired location other than the described locations.